-I came to appreciate other human beings and not fear or judge our differences.
-I followed in the footsteps of C. G. Jung who said 'everything that irritates us about others leads us to a better understanding of ourselves' (1940).
-Jung says the meeting of two personalities is like the contact of two chemical substances: 'if there is an interaction, both are transformed.'
+I came to appreciate the deep diversity of human beings and not fear their differences.
+Soon, I realised: 'everything that confronts us about others, leads us to a better understanding of ourselves' (Jung: 1940).
+Jung also believed the meeting of two personalities is like a fusion between two chemical substances: 'if there is an interaction, both are transformed.'

-I struggled, coming to terms with my own flaws and I didn't always win the favour of my students.
-It was difficult learning my own personal boundaries in my role as a teacher.
-I mentored students who experienced racism, homophobia and lives blighted by crime.
+Although, I struggled coming to terms with my own flaws, I tried to be the best teacher I could.
+And I didn't always win the favour of my students.
+It was difficult learning to adapt in my role as a teacher.
+I did my best to engage with students who experienced racism, homophobia and lives blighted by crime.

 Brazil and Cyprus

-I became a senior teacher in Brazil in 2000 and later an inner city school in London as Head of Humanities.
+In Brazil, I became a senior teacher and later an inner city school in London as Head of Humanities.
 In 2004 I took an Introductory Course in Psychotherapy.
-Then I taught in Cyprus, while I volunteered to help service users who suffered serious mental health problems.
+Then, when I taught in Cyprus, I volunteered to support service users who suffered serious mental health problems.

-My clients were ordinary people, who faced extraordinary difficulties, but weren't defined by it.
+My clients were ordinary people, who faced extraordinary difficulties.
 Using creative therapies, I worked with mindfulness and meditation.
 One elderly gentleman I became attached to could only speak Greek, but we learned to communicate with a sense of humour.

 On my return from Cyprus I began a five years training in Psychotherapy at Metanioa Institute.
 The training was fascinating, awe-inspiring and challenging.
-I learned my craft through research, group therapy and clinical counselling.
-After many hundred's of hours client work, supervision and personal therapy, I got through the course.
+I learned my craft through confronting experiences in group therapy and counselling.
+After many hundred's of hours clinical work, supervision and personal therapy, I got through training.

 With this invaluable experience, I threw myself into the work .
-I had found my calling, although I suspect it had been there all along.
+I had found my calling.
 It was a time of great change.
-I now have over 15 years of counselling experience.
-During my studies I found my lifelong partner, lost my grandfather and became a father to twin boys.
+After 15 years of counselling, I found my lifelong partner, lost my grandfather and became father to twin boys.
 Becoming a father was a profound awakening for me.
-I realised deep down there were old wounds that had not healed.
-And this was an opportunity to become the man i wanted to be.
+I realised deep down there were old wounds, not yet healed.
+Learning to heal, was an opportunity.

-As D. H. Lawrence once said 'the child is father to the man' (1929).
-And so I had to come to terms with old wounds, before I could work with clients.
-Like the 'wounded healer' I made connections with people who experienced pain in their lives to discover empathy (C. G. Jung).
-I came to understand that it was part of the process - allowing myself to be moved by others and find acceptance.
+As D. H. Lawrence said 'the child is father to the man' (1929).
+And so I came to terms with the old wounds, before I could work with clients.
+Like the 'wounded healer', I connected with people who experienced pain in their lives.
+And came to understand it was all part of the process.
+Being a therapist means being touched by others and finding acceptance.

-I recall my first therapeutic encounter. she was an elderly woman who had spent her entire life in the film industry, longing to be discovered.
-She was highly articulate and we shared many challenging interactions, as a deep rapport developed between us.
+I recall my first therapeutic encounter.
+She was an elderly woman who had spent her entire life in the film industry, longing to be discovered.
+But within her, she held a great sadness and despair.
+We shared many challenging interactions, as a deep rapport developed between us.

-While working at a Rape Crisis Service, I recall working with a client whom I admired greatly.
-We worked through the distressing impact of childhood trauma and healing her wounds.
+While working at a Rape Crisis Service, I recall working with a client who I admired greatly.
+We worked through the distressing impact of childhood trauma, healing her wounds.
 Through this difficult transition from victim to survivor, I learned so much about mindfulness and compassion.
 She was slowly able to rebuild her life and come to terms with distressing memories.
 As she healed the wounds, she moved towards loving relationships and self-acceptance.

 This inner dialogue helped him come to terms with his inner world.
 As he regained a sense of composure and dignity, he was able to shift the balance of light and shadow in his soul.